daniel1noble/metaDigitise/README.md

 One trick to digitising all kinds of figures all at once is to include the figure legends in the image, allowing you to quickly get information that is relevant should you need it as the figures come up.
 This means the meta-analyst won't need to necessarily go grab and consult the paper for things like sample sizes (often these are in figure legends).

 The fact that `metaDigitise` only processes and digitises new figures from an image folder means there are two additional benefits afforded to meta-analysts.
 First, it is easy to update the meta-analysis in the future and integrate all the data together, providing that the image folder and / or project directory is shared.
-Second, if there are collaborators on the project, if the project folder and images are shared, then co-author can pick up from where another colleague left off.
+Second, if there are collaborators on the project, if the project folder and images are shared, then co-authors can pick up from where another colleague left off.

 # Re-importing previously digitised data and accessing raw data <a name="P6"></a>

 Now that all the relevant figures from papers included in the meta-analysis are digitised we can easily re-import these data if at any point in the future there is a need to view them again.
-But also, in case we need to get raw data and process this in a unique way, as may be necessary from scatter plots.
+But also, in case we need to get the raw data and process this in a unique way – this may be necessary from scatter plots.
 Again, this is seamless and easy with `metaDigitise`:

 ```
 setwd("~/example_figs/")